It’s Not Your Fault if He’s Abusive

 The right questions and information can avoid a bad relationship before it has a chance to start.

 I have created three questions to ask at the very first meeting.
-I encourage women to have a twenty to a thirty-minute coffee meeting.
+I encourage women to have a twenty to thirty-minute coffee meeting.

 It is not a date.
 Please do not call it a date.